 Highlights from this year’s survey

-Seven insurers (Bankers Life, Knights of Columbus, Mutual of Omaha, National Guardian Life, New York Life, Northwestern, and Thrivent) contributed broadly to the stand-alone sales distributions reported herein.
-Total industry sales include, for seven additional companies, either reported sales (without sales distribution data) or the authors’ estimates of sales.
+Seven insurers (Bankers Life, Knights of Columbus, Mutual of Omaha, National Guardian Life, New York Life, Northwestern, and Thrivent) contributed broadly to stand-alone sales distributions reported herein.
+Total 2022 sales data includes one additional insurer and 2022 inforce data includes two additional organizations.

-Our statistical distributions reflect non-worksite LTCI sales well.
-However, our worksite sales distributions do not reflect low-price worksite programs.
-Carriers that provided 2021 distributions had an average worksite annual premium of $2,077, whereas the insurers that provided sales, but not distributions, had an average worksite premium of $674 annually.
+Our worksite sales distributions do not reflect low-price worksite programs; however, the gap in average premiums was smaller than usual.
+Carriers that provided 2022 distributions had an average worksite annual premium of $2,565, whereas the insurers that provided sales, but not distributions, had an average worksite premium of $1,876 annually.

-The following ten insurers contributed to our combination sales data: AFLAC, John Hancock, Mass Mutual, New York Life, Nationwide, Northwestern Mutual (Northwestern), OneAmerica, Pacific Life, Securian, and Trustmark.
+In 2021, we collected data on combination sales (life insurance with LTCI or Chronic Illness benefits) for the first time to evaluate the impact of the WCF exemption on sales.
+This year, we did so again.
+The following eleven insurers contributed to our combination sales data: AFLAC, John Hancock, Mass Mutual, New York Life, Nationwide, Northwestern Mutual (Northwestern), OneAmerica, Pacific Life (2021 data only), Securian, Trustmark and United of Omaha.

-- Among carriers currently issuing LTCI, Northwestern had a large lead in annualized new premium including FPO elections, selling slightly more than the #2 and #3 insurers combined (Mutual of Omaha and New York Life, respectively).
-However, similar to last year’s survey, Mutual of Omaha led Northwestern in annualized premium from new policies sold.
+- Northwestern led in annualized new premium including FPO elections, selling 13 percent more than the #2 and #3 insurers combined (Mutual of Omaha and New York Life).
+Northwestern edged ahead of Mutual of Omaha in annualized premium from new policies although Mutual of Omaha still sold more new policies.

 About the Survey